hakeem-amsagguine/cpython-v2/Doc/c-api/bytes.rst

    Similar to ``sep.join(iterable)`` in Python.

    *sep* must be Python :class:`bytes` object.
-   *iterable* must be an iterable object.
+   *iterable* must be an iterable object yielding objects that implement the :ref:`buffer protocol <bufferobjects>`.

    On success, return a new :class:`bytes` object.
    On error, set an exception and return ``NULL``.